munteanuion/_EditorTools/Editor/_Tested For Assembly Only Editor/FastScriptReload/Documentation/documentation.md

 > Technically this adds another File Watcher behind the scenes, you can always adjust those on File Watchers tab.

+### Custom file watcher implementation
+In some cases standard file default watcher API can cause issues.
+You can choose different file watcher implementations via 'Window -> Fast Script Reload -> Start Screen -> File Watchers -> File Watcher implementation'

+> DefaultUnity - on some editor versions it could be slow or not trigger at all
+>
+> DirectWindowsApi - (experimental) uses Windows API directly, faster (symlinks not supported)
+>
+> CustomPolling - (experimental) watches files by manual polling for changes, slowest.
+Make sure to narrow down watchers scope to script folders

 ### [Live-Reload] Hot-Reload over Network
 With on-device build, your code changes will be distributed over the network in real-time.